 The Financial Times Ltd

-- Acted for Dentsply Sirona on the management of its worldwide trade mark portfolio (with the exception of the US).
+- Managing the worldwide trade mark portfolio of the Financial Times.

 Other key lawyers: